 - Children should be encouraged to check their work for errors before submitting it to an adult.
-This includes Mini Writes and Short Bursts, Topic and Science. - Children should respond to all NOW tasks which direct them to the improvement needed. - Responses to marking should be written in purple polishing pen in English, Topic and Science.
-In Mathematics NOW tasks should be responded to in ordinary pencil. - Responses should be their neatest work. - If the child has responded to the NOW task, then this should be acknowledged by the child with either a tick or their initials. - Pink dots should be circled and marked with a c if the child has corrected it underneath.
+This includes Mini Bursts and Short Bursts, Topic and Science. - Children should respond to all NOW tasks which direct them to the improvement needed. - Responses to marking should be written in purple polishing pen. - Responses should be their neatest work. - If the child has responded to the NOW task, then this should be acknowledged by the child with either a tick or their initials. - Pink dots should be circled and marked with a c if the child has corrected it underneath.
 (Otherwise it looks like the marking is wrong.)
 The incorrect first response should not be rubbed out. - As the children get older, the expectation is that sometimes they will be given specific paragraphs to improve in line with the success criteria, especially after extended writing. - If a child responds to another child's work, then this should be completed on a post-it note, sticker or a piece of paper (flap) and not written directly in someone else's book.
 It should include both positive comments and areas to work on.